sungyi98/Project/README.md

 ---------------------------

 ## libraries
-Figure 1 is the libraries used in this project.
 The libraries and functions used are as follows.

 > __pandas__ : Library used to read data and generate dataframes
 > https://pandas.pydata.org/about/